contanpe/PSCI/Theory Roadmap and Abstract.md

       1.4
 re-expresed, 1.4ln(ɸ).

 τ⁻¹ (≈1.4) represents the fundamental pulse of irreversibility—the rate at which "newness" enters reality.
 It quantifies how frequently consciousness injects irreducible novelty into spacetime to sustain its dream of becoming (avoiding thermodynamic equilibrium).
-It is the "heartbeat of time".
+It is the "heartbeat of visible time".

 It's mathematical representation, when expressed as: (1/τ), in abstract terms, represents the All/Universe being divided by the pulse created by Change and Constant.